seborama/govcr/README.md

 ### Recipe: VCR with encrypted cassette - custom nonce generator

-This is nearly identical to the previous recipe "VCR with encrypted cassette", except we pass our custom nonce generator.
+This is nearly identical to the recipe ["VCR with encrypted cassette"](#recipe-vcr-with-encrypted-cassette), except we pass our custom nonce generator.

 Example (this can also be achieved in the same way with the `ControlPanel`):